 PEN: The "PEN" grade is a temporary grade awarded when the disposition of the final grade requires further evaluation and when the absent or incomplete grades are inappropriate.
 'PEN' is also used to facilitate the implementation of the Procedures for Imposition of Sanctions whereby colleges must hold a student's grade in abeyance pending the outcome of the academic review process.
 The PEN grade will not lapse to FPN; final determination of a grade will depend on final evaluation by the instructor or the outcome of the college's academic review process.

 R: Assigned when a student has failed to attain the required level of proficiency in a noncredit, remedial course.
 Remedial courses must be repeated until the student attains the required level of proficiency.
-If a student receives a grade of "R" two times in BE-112, BE-122, BE-205 or BE-226, he/she cannot repeat the course.
+If a student receives a grade of "R" two times in the remedial courses BE-112, BE-122, BE-205 or BE-226, they cannot repeat the course.
 Instead, the student must enroll in a repeaters' workshop.